Dhruvit07/Dhruvit07/README.md

 ## 💫About Me :

-- I am <strong>Dhruvit Salat</strong> enthusiastic Computer Science Student, who loves learning new skills.
+- I am <strong>Dhruvit Salat</strong> a Computer Science Student, who loves learning new skills.
 I started my programming journey with a simple "Hello World" program in C and found my love for programming along the way.
 Then I started learning Web Development and realized how much I love learning new technologies and using them to solve real world problems.

 - I love using these technologies to build unique projects.
 You can check my Blogs [here](https://medium.com/@salatd0852) in detail.